Mutual information as a measure of renormalizability: Introduction

 Pragmatically, one can assert that the only ``well-defined" QFTs are those with renormalizable interactions, for which counterterms can absorb all divergences.
 However, proper justification for this practice comes from the Wilsonian picture of renormalization where, guided by the goal of writing an effective field theory, one identifies the interactions that can be neglected at low energies; these \textit{irrelevant} interactions are precisely those that are non-renormalizable.
 Hence, whether a given field theory is renormalizable is intimately connected to how strongly momentum modes are correlated across scales \cite{Wilson:1971bg,Wilson:1973jj,Wilson:1983xri}.

 While the renormalization procedure has been thoroughly refined for equilibrium systems, a need to consistently extend this prescription to systems that necessitate the inclusion of finite-time effects remains.
-On the other hand, there has been growing interest in applying techniques from quantum information theory to gain new perspectives on renormalization, renormalization group (RG) flow, and quantum criticality~\cite{Swingle:2010jz,Balasubramanian:2011wt,Beny:2012qh,Balasubramanian:2014bfa,Agon:2014uxa,Laflorencie:2015eck,Alves:2017fjk,Maity:2020qcg,FowlerIII:2020xgq,Paul:2022wgq,Cotler:2022fze,Zou:2022oxp,Costa:2022bvs,MartinsCosta:2022bjr,Kong:2025ksx}.
+Additionally, there has been growing interest in applying techniques from quantum information theory to gain new perspectives on renormalization, renormalization group (RG) flow, and quantum criticality~\cite{Swingle:2010jz,Balasubramanian:2011wt,Beny:2012qh,Balasubramanian:2014bfa,Agon:2014uxa,Laflorencie:2015eck,Alves:2017fjk,Maity:2020qcg,FowlerIII:2020xgq,Fowler:2021oje,Paul:2022wgq,Cotler:2022fze,Zou:2022oxp,Costa:2022bvs,MartinsCosta:2022bjr,Kong:2025ksx}.
 Motivated by these developments, we identify a quantum information-based measure of renormalizability that naturally extends to out-of-equilibrium systems.

 One of the most fundamental quantities in quantum information theory is the von Neumann entropy, defined as